 Drone Flying Tips, Training and Equipment Advice

-Having flown drones (UAV’s) since 2014 and being a qualified pilot with permission for aerial work (PFAW) from the Civil Aviation Authority (CAA) in the UK, I thought it was time to add this drone section to All Things Photography.
+I have flown drones (UAV’s) since 2014.
+Being a qualified pilot with permission for aerial work (PFAW) from the Civil Aviation Authority (CAA) in the UK (including night flying), I thought it was time to add an aerial photography and video section to All Things Photography.

 Index of Pages

-I have seen many people join this industry thinking it will be a breeze to make money flying a drone with camera only to end up selling their aerial equipment a few months down the line.
+I have seen many people join this industry thinking it will be a breeze to make money flying a drone with camera.
+Only to end up selling their aerial equipment a few months down the line.